althonos/cksfv.rs/README.md

 Features from the original binary:

 - [x] Exact same Command-Line Interface for scripting compatibility
+- [x] Exact same behaviour with respect to argument parsing
 - [x] SFV listing generation compatible with the original `cksfv`
 - [x] SFV listing validation with `-f`, `-g` or `-r`
 - [ ] Specific options: